ginglis13/shortstop/README.md

 # shortstop

-🤖 Bot for SVS 2020 groupme, hosted on a Raspberry Pi
+🤖 Bot for SVS 2020 groupme.
+Flask app run on a Digital Ocean droplet

 ### Functionality